basharbme/Matrix-Free-Pseudo-Spectral-Solver-for-Spherical-Double-diffuive-convection/README.md

 use of iterative Krylov-subspace methods to avoid the construction of large matrices and pseudo spectral collocation methods to minimise computational complexity ~ N*log(N), this code efficiently preforms:

-1) time-stepping using a Crank-Nicolson or Euler Implicit schceme,
+1) time-stepping using a Crank-Nicolson or Euler Implicit scheme,
 2) Netwon Iteration & paramater continuation using GMRES or Bi-cgstab routines,
 3) Pseudo-Arc length paramater continuation using GMRES or Bi-cgstab routines,
 4) Stability analysis using Arnoldi iteration.